Quercia delle Checche – Oak of the Checche

 Val d’Orcia Oak of the Checche

-This monumental tree has a high value not only botanical but also historical and symbolic.
-The Val D’Orcia, a UNESCO World Heritage Site, which has been home to Bagno Vignoni and Monticchiello for 370 years, is fully recognised in this great monumental tree.
-So much history has seen this great specimen as a protagonist.
+This monumental tree has a high value not only botanically but also historically and symbolically.
+The Val D’Orcia, a Unesco World Heritage Site that has been home to it between Bagno Vignoni and Monticchiello for no less than 370 years, fully recognises this great monumental tree.
+There is a lot of history behind this great specimen.

 Quercia Delle Checche Val d’Orcia Oak